sweetest-framework/sweetest/GUIDELINES.md

 In contrast to that, for the `FakeBackendGateway` we _need_ to use **approach A** as we need more control over the spy creation (we don't need a spy on `BackendGateway` but rather on `FakeBackendGateway`).

 ### Module testing configuration

+The module testing configuration is responsible for holding configuration for a software module or project.
+Currently only the declaration of [dependencies](#dependencies) is supported, but as new features are added to sweetest the module testing configuration is quite probable to grow.

 Whenever a new module is created in your project (or when you introduce sweetest in a module) there needs to be a configuration created for that module: